GoblinDBRocks/GoblinDB/README.md

 - Data is the king.
 - Data should be stored in the system as a file when a change happend.
 - Data storage in the system must be hackable.
-- The database can lead or connect your server components
+- The database can lead or connect your server components.
-- Events are great... because we are asynchronous
+- Events are great... because we are asynchronous.
 - We prefer facts over promises: facts are there, promises maybe yes or not.
 In fact, we're talking about callbacks.
+- We believe that data can be also functions, regex... so we don't believe in lambda, we believe in ambush.

 #### Demo